Interstate 69 in Louisiana: SIU 15

 SIU 15 continues around the south and east sides of the Shreveport area, crossing I-49 and ending at I-20 near Haughton.
 The project would provide a divided, four-lane, limited-access highway on new location between US 171 near the town of Stonewall in DeSoto Parish, and I-20 near the town of Haughton in Bossier Parish, a distance of approximately 35 mi.
 The project study area encompasses portions of Bossier, Caddo, and DeSoto parishes.
-Louisiana Highway 3132 is planned to be extended to I-69 between I-49 and Louisiana Highway 1.
+Louisiana Highway 3132 is planned to be extended to I-69 between I-49 and LA 1.
+A frontage road between I-49 and LA 1 is also planned to be built.
+In October 2024, funding for the frontage road was identified and is potentially slated to start construction by late 2025.

 SIU 16

-As well as covering the part in Texas northeast of Nacogdoches, SIU 16 also extends into Louisiana, ending at US 171 near Stonewall.
+As well as covering the part in Texas northeast of Nacogdoches, SIU 16 also extends into Louisiana, ending at US 171 south of Stonewall.
 Texas is leading the environmental studies on segment 16, with support from Louisiana for the portion within that state.
 Originally envisioned to be incorporated into the Trans-Texas Corridors (TTC), the tier-one environmental impact statement (EIS) was approved, and a Record of Decision was issued in 2010, favoring the "No-Build" option that abandoned the TTC concept in lieu of upgrading existing U.S. and state highways in the corridor.
 As a result of the tier-one "No-Build" Record of Decision issued for the TTC concept, a new environmental study will be required for segment 16, which has not been started.